the UK, it's simply called The Open the world's

 Jug trophy and the Open's huge $1.5 million prize.

-2017 will mark the 146th edition of the British Open, which begins on Thursday, July 20 and climaxes with the final on Sunday, July 22, 2018 at the Carnoustie Golf Links in Angus, Scotland.
+2018 will mark the 147th edition of the British Open, which begins on Thursday, July 19 and ends with the final on Sunday, July 22, 2018 at the Carnoustie Golf Links in Angus, Scotland.
 It will be the eight time the Open has been played at Carnoustie, the legendary "toughest golf course in Britain" if not the world.

 1:30 a.m.-4 p.m.